 Filing for Social Security Disability (SSD) or supplemental security income (SSI) benefits can be a long process.
 It typically requires you to wait for months before you get a response from anyone at the SSA.
 Your wait is particularly difficult when you are struggling to pay your bills because you cannot work.
+You are anxious to receive your benefits and may be be wondering "How do I check the status of my Social Security Disability claim?"

-STATUS UPDATES DURING THE INITIAL APPLICATION
+APPLICATION STATUS UPDATES DURING THE INITIAL APPLICATION

 SSA provides an online application that allows you to obtain the status of your initial claim.
 You can check it out here.
 You will need your application number in order process your request.
 You can also get a status update by contacting a representative at your local social security office.